icann/root-metrics/rssac-047.md

 __Measurements.__ The metrics are based on the amount of time between publication of a new root zone serial number, and the time the new serial number is observed by each vantage point over all of the transports and address types for each RSI.
 Rather than make additional SOA queries, this metric reuses the root zone SOA responses received from the response latency measurements from Section 5.2. `[kzu]`

-__*The following section needs to be changed.
-It needs to be clear that it is describing metrics, not measurements.
-It also needs to remove "In each measurement interval" because the metrics are per SOA, not per time interval.*__
+^^__Aggregation.__ The process of calculating the publication latency metric involves the following steps, which take place on the collection system:^^

-In each measurement interval, the collection system examines the response latency measurements and calculates the minimum SOA serial value over all of the transports and address types for each vantage point and RSI. `[cnj]` This is because the RSI might return different SOA serials over UDP/TCP and IPv4/IPv6.
+1. In each measurement interval, the collection system examines the response latency measurements and calculates the minimum SOA serial value over all of the transports and address types for each vantage point and RSI. `[cnj]` This is because the RSI might return different SOA serials over UDP/TCP and IPv4/IPv6.
 Timed out and bogus responses must not be used in this calculation. `[tub]`

-The collection system needs to know, approximately, when new zones are published by the root zone maintainer.
+1. The collection system needs to know, approximately, when new zones are published by the root zone maintainer.
 This is accomplished by examining the collective SOA serial responses from all RSIs. `[yxn]`

-The collection system then calculates the amount of time elapsed until a given vantage point observes the new serial number in a response from the RSI. `[kvg]` Note that this will always be a multiple of five minutes.
+1. The collection system then calculates the amount of time elapsed until a given vantage point observes the new serial number in a response from the RSI. `[kvg]` Note that this will always be a multiple of five minutes.
 For vantage points that observe the new serial number in the same interval as the root zone publication time, the publication latency shall be recorded as zero minutes. `[udz]`

-__Aggregation.__ All of the measurements, from all vantage points, covering a period of one month are aggregated together. `[jtz]` Publication latency is calculated as the median value of the aggregated latency measurements. `[yzp]`
+1. All of the values ^^collected in step 3^^, from all vantage points, covering a period of one month are aggregated together. `[jtz]` Publication latency is calculated as the median value of the aggregated latency measurements. `[yzp]`

 Note that the number of aggregated measurements depends on the number of root zones published in the aggregation interval.
 Most commonly there are two root zones published each day, which would result in at least approximately “sixty times the number of vantage points” measurements each month for each RSI.